HOW BEAUTY APPS ARE KILLING THE MAKEUP INDUSTRY

 The artists on our Facebook group that worked for Glamsquad is reporting that "Event Pay" is $28 per hour.
 Not much more than working at a cosmetic counter there either.
 After you take out your taxes and product costs, your more than likely getting cosmetic counter rates too.

 Reports were also coming in from some of my makeup artists friends saying they were cut from their high paying day rates for Fashion Week because Glamsquad offered the show clients "deals" to be a part of their fashion week.
 Brilliant marketing on Glamsquad's part but a lot of freelancers who depended on fashion week each season were out of work.
-Now the shit is getting serious.

-10 REASONS GLAMSQUAD IS BAD FOR FREELANCERS
+10 REASONS BEAUTY APPS ARE BAD FOR FREELANCERS

 - Prices.
 Not realistic for supporting oneself.